The Real Dirt on Farming - please click HERE

 The Ontario Apple Growers (OAG) represent Ontario apple farmers with 10 acres of orchard or more and in 2016, have approximately 230 members.

-There are 15 different main varieties of apples are grown on 16,000 acres in Ontario.
+There are 15 different main varieties of apples are grown on nearly 16,000 acres in Ontario.
 The province’s major apple-producing areas are along the shores of Lake Ontario, Lake Erie, Lake Huron and Georgian Bay.

 The farm gate value of the Ontario apple crop is approx. $86 million, which includes sales to fresh and processing markets and on-farm/pick-your-own.